sjliu68/Orbita-Hyperspectral-Imagery-to-Top-of-Atmosphere-Reflectance/README.md

 where *L* is radiance, *d* is the local Earth-Sun distance in astronomical units, *theta* is solar zenith angle in degrees, and *ESUN* is the calculated mean solar exoatmospheric irradiances.

 Various solar spectrum are available.
 In my implementation, the 1985 Wehrli Standard Extraterrestrial Solar Irradiance Spectrum is chosen because it is the first spectrum that came to my eyes.
-A set ot the *ESUN* values of Zhuhai-1 hyperspectral sensors is provided here as *ESUN_obt.xlsx*
+A set ot the *ESUN* values of Zhuhai-1 hyperspectral sensors is provided here as *esun_obt.xlsx*